armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 ## End of central directory

+The "end of central directory" indicates the end of the ZIP file.
+It contains important information, such as the start of the central directory, which is not fixed.
+The "end of central directory" record itself is also not fixed in size, because there is a variable part, namely the .ZIP file comment field (see also the introduction at the top of this document).

 ```
 end of central dir signature    4 bytes  (0x06054b50)
 number of this disk             2 bytes